Key cyber threats that retailers are facing and how they are responding?

 (source: https://enterprise.verizon.com/resources/reports/dbir/)

-Retailers can protect themselves from phishing and social engineering attacks by implementing robust cybersecurity policies, training employees on how to recognise and respond to such attacks, and using multi-factor authentication to prevent unauthorised access.
+Retailers can protect themselves from phishing and social engineering attacks by implementing robust cybersecurity policies, training employees on how to recognize and respond to such attacks, and using multi-factor authentication to prevent unauthorised access.

 Ransomware Attacks